If you’re reading this, your startup is likely raising (or preparing to raise) capital. Congratulations!

 Oh, and did we mention all the other parts of your job you have to juggle as well?
 You know– closing deals, meeting clients, preparing monthly reports – the stuff you need to do to run and scale your startup.
 Fundraising due diligence can be difficult in the midst of a busy schedule.
 If you aren’t on top of it, your legal service bill could be extensive.
 We’ve got something that can help.

-At Shoobx, we understand the stage you’re at.
-We’ve helped hundreds of our startup partners take the rewarding, yet complicated, journey from seed funding to Series A to IPO and beyond.
+At Fidelity, we understand the stage you’re at.
+We’ve helped our startup collaborators take the rewarding, yet complicated, journey from seed funding to Series A to IPO and beyond.
 Through these experiences, we’ve identified the key points for startup leaders in the financial due diligence process with investors.